pejrich/time-ago-in-words/README.markdown

     TimeAgo("#different_id");

-The plugin will automatically recall itself every minutes so the display will update itself.
+###Updating the time###

-I can't promise the plugin will parse everything or work exactly as intended (let me know if it doesn't).
-But I can promise if you have an issue or a question I won't be a dick.
+The plugin will automatically recall itself every minute so the display will update itself.

 ####DISCLAIMER:####